Installation with venv

 Step 2: Run Workbench commands

-Updating Islandora Workbench within a virtual environment
+Updating Islandora Workbench within a existing virtual environment

-Step 1: Activate virtual environment
+Step 1: Change into the virtual environment directory

-git pull origin main
+Run the following git command: git pull origin main

-Step 2: Activate virtual environment
+Step 3: Activate virtual environment

-Then activate the environment with this command (Unix/macOS):
+Then activate the environment with this command:

-source venv/bin/activate
+source venv/bin/activate - Windows:

 venv\Scripts\activate

-IMPORTANT/STOP: You need to make sure the environment is activated at this point, see activation instructions above:
+Important/stop: You need to make sure the environment is activated at this point, see activation instructions above:

-Step 3: Upgrade Workbench's required Python modules inside a virtual environment
+Step 4: Upgrade Workbench's required Python modules inside a virtual environment

-Since you have already pulled in the latest changes using git, see above, it's a good idea to rerun the setup tools in case new Python libraries have been added since you last ran the "pip install":
+Since you have already pulled in the latest changes using git, see above, it's a good idea to rerun the setup tools in case new Python libraries have been added since you last ran the "pip install".
+Within your active virtual environment directory, run:

-sudo python -m pip install --upgrade .
+python -m pip install --upgrade .

 Condensed instructions